Vig Sports Betting Strategy

 How to Calculate Actual Pability Rob (Odds without the Vig)

-By removing the vigorish, you’ll also get a clearer idea of what’s the average vig for betting.
-With that, you’ll know the actual odds, which will surely help with your predictions.
+By removing the vigorish, you’ll also get a clearer idea of the average vig for betting.
+With that, you’ll know the actual odds, which will help your predictions.

 How Odds Changes Affect the Vig